EA8AFB/tyt-2/README.md

 </li><li>
 <a href="https://github.com/PD1LOI/MD380tools/blob/master/userhd.csv">HD1</a>
 </li>
-If you edit the database by yourself do not forget to fill in the number of characters on the first line.
+For MD380-MD390 : If you edit the database by yourself do not forget to fill in the number of characters on the first line.
 Preview at the bottom of Notepad tab.
 Example Length: 4,275,525 Enter this number on the first line without commas thus 4275525.
 <hr>
 Neueste UserDB für MD380, MD390 & HD1 mit oder ohne GPS.
 Wird zusammen mit dem <a href="https://github.com/PD1LOI/MD380tools/blob/master/TyteraFlashToolv1.04a-KD4Z.rar">TyteraFlashTool v1.04a</a> KD4Z von KG5RKI und von PD1LOI modifiziert verwendet.
 Lade die neuste database hier herunter.
 </br></br><li>